ginnylearn/hatebaseVocabulary/README.md

 # Get Hatebase vocabulary
 Here's a description of how to query Hatebase's API using R.

-# How to extract information from a response object
+# How to retrieve & extract information from a response object
 Before getting started, here's a quick breakdown of how these functions work.
 Hatebase uses a two-phase approach, but both phases follow a similar format in terms of response object retrieval.
 First, you'll use `POST()` to retrieve a response ojbect (`r`), and then you'll use the `content()` and `fromJSON` functions to extract information from the response object.

 ## POST()